j0s3v4rg4s/norseus/docs/services.md

 # Services — Feature Specification

-This document describes the new “Services” functionality for the admin app.
+This document describes the new "Services" functionality for the admin app.
 A service represents something users can book at a facility (e.g., classes, therapy sessions).
 We start with the data model to enable creation and management of services and their weekly schedules.
-Bookings and permissions will be added later.
+The system integrates with Firebase Firestore and uses the existing RBAC (Role-Based Access Control) system for permissions.

 ## Purpose and main needs
 - Define services per facility with basic information and activation state.